mandakan/life-compass/user_stories/user_story_9_4_import_json.md

 ## ❓ Refinement Questions

 - How should we handle version mismatches between the current application data schema and the imported JSON file?
+Show a warning and make a best effort of importing the data anyway if the user agrees.
 - Should the import process allow users to preview the data before confirming the import?
+Yes, at least on a summary level.
 - What is the expected behavior if the imported file contains incomplete or unexpected fields?
+Ignore unexpected fields and use default values for incomplete fields.
+Show a warning for these conditions if they occur.
 - How should duplicate or conflicting data be managed during the import process?
+Do not import duplicates.
+Provide user feedback that duplicates were removed.
 - What security measures should be in place to validate, sanitize, and securely process the imported JSON file?
+It should at least check for valid json.
 - Should the import process be fully asynchronous, and what kind of progress indicators or cancellation options should be provided?
+The datasets are so small so they can be synchronous.
 - Are there any performance considerations when importing large JSON files, and how can these be mitigated?
+No.
 - What specific user feedback should be provided in cases of errors, success, or partial import results?
+The user must be made aware of all errors or warnings that occur during import.